JamesCalingo/sportventures/posts/2025-08-26_rulacrosse.md

 ---

-### ON DECK

-I'm not done with lacrosse.
-Tomorrow, we go to the "great indoors" to check out the "shrunk down" version of the sport I saw live for the first time in 2025 (which, sadly, may be MUCH HARDER to catch live soon).

----

 [^1]: I went to Rutgers Newark - a satellite campus of Rutgers, though by and large this distinction is insignificant (there’s another satellite in Camden).
 We have our own athletics teams, but they’re in Division III.
 [^2]: Fun fact: my high school’s lacrosse team has New Jersey’s longest winning streak - they lost the first game of my junior year, but then didn’t lose again until after the end of my first spring semester of college.
 I don’t know how it ranks nationally, but it’s up there.